 You may think that after a hard day’s work, all you want to do is eat and relax in front of the TV.
 In this fast-paced life, working and taking care of your family already take up most of your time.
 While spending your free time relaxing is not necessarily a bad thing, reading regularly is a healthy habit if you want to be successful.

 Many successful people who engage in deliberate learning go through three stages:

-Develop the habit of reading by bringing a book wherever you go.
+Develop the habit of reading by bringing a book with you wherever you go.
 This way, you can flip through several pages while waiting for your turn at the bank rather than browsing through your social media accounts.
 If you prefer audiobooks, you can try listening to one during your morning commute.

 The 5-hour rule may include time for thinking and reflecting.
 Some may write notes in their journal, while others zone out and block off the world.
 This is an opportunity to assess your mistakes and accomplishments.
-This prepares you towards achieving your goals.
+This prepares you for achieving your goals.

 Tech giants conduct a lot of experiments and testing to reach where they are today.
 Inventions were created out of experiments by great minds.
 Experiments enable you to apply what you’ve learned.
-When you experiment, you can show what works, what doesn’t, and ask for feedback from peers.
+When you experiment, you can see what works, what doesn’t, and ask for feedback from peers.

 Learning does not stop inside a classroom.
-It is a never-ending process that will make you productive on a regular basis and achieve success over time.
+It is a never-ending process that will make you productive on a regular basis and help you achieve success over time.
 Try the 5-hour rule and make reading and learning a habit.
 Experiment with some of CFI’s free courses to see if online learning works for you!